nnifemi/nnifemi/README.md

 ![Badge 1](https://link-to-badge-1-image.png)
 ![Badge 2](https://link-to-badge-2-image.png)

-- Tools and Frameworks: [List of tools and frameworks you use]
+- Tools and Frameworks: Git
-- Databases: [List of databases you work with]

 ## 📚 Projects

 Here are some of the projects I've worked on.
-You can find more details in my [Portfolio](link_to_portfolio_if_applicable).

 1. **Project Name 1**
    - Description: Brief description of the project.